reach-sh/reach-lang/docs-vue/src/ref-backends-rpc-proto.md

 Responses must include a [JSON](https://en.wikipedia.org/wiki/JSON)-encoded value in their body.
 Responses should indicate this by setting the `Content-Type` header to `application/json; charset=utf-8`.

-Responses may include <Defn :name="RPC handles">RPC handles</Defn>, which are strings that represent intermediate resources held on the RPC server that cannot be serialized to JSON.
+Responses may include ${defn("RPC handles")}, which are strings that represent intermediate resources held on the RPC server that cannot be serialized to JSON.

 RPC methods are either synchronous value RPC methods or interactive RPC methods.

 ---

-<Defn :name="Synchronous value RPC methods">Synchronous value RPC methods</Defn> consume arguments and produce a single result without further interaction with the client.
+${defn("Synchronous value RPC methods")} consume arguments and produce a single result without further interaction with the client.
 The result is the body of the response.

 For example, `formatCurrency` is a synchronous value RPC method.